COR1999/covid_case/readme.md

-1. I used Chrome Dev Tools for debug Testing. !!REVIEW
-i.
-I used the inspect feature to check different elements on my page. ii.
-I used the coverage tab to check my css was being used on the given page. iii.
-I used the network tab to see what was taking a long time to load and what wasn't loading. iv.
-I used the computed tab to see the final state of a given element.
-v.
-I used the device toolbar to check that my website was rendered in a responsive manner on all device's. vi.
-I installed the chrome Lighthouse plugin to use the audit feature to check Performance, progressive web app, Best practices, accessibility and SEO.
-2. Application Testing !!CHANGE
-i.
-I tested that everything worked okay when resizing the browser. ii.
-I ran all my tests on localhost (root website) then pushed it onto github (where ran off the subdomain).
-Checked that all resources loaded properly off the root and subdomain. iii.
-I checked on mobile to see that everything was working correctly. iv.
-I ran into some problems trying to get blueprints to work and i solved this problem by changing how I initialised my DB.
-v.
-I ran into some problems with basic html i solved them by googling.
 ## Deployment
 #### To deploy the project to Github the following steps were taken:
 1. created a master branch in Github repository